COSC3020/graph-representations-mayajaye/README.md

 $T(n)\in\Theta(|V^{2}| + |E|)$

-This algorithm will have to iterate over both the number of vertices squared and the number of edges, so it depends on both the number of edges and number of vertices.
+This algorithm will have to iterate over both the number of vertices squared and the number of edges, so the runtime depends on both the number of edges and number of vertices.